Holiday Light & Christmas Decoration Hotspots In Clifton Park & Southern Saratoga County

 Heritage Green & Country Knolls West, Main Street/Van Patten Drive

-These neighborhoods link together to form a great loop for Christmas light viewing.
-Start your drive on Torrey Pines (accessible from Main Street and Carlton Road) where you'll find the display pictured.
+These neighborhoods link together to form a great loop for Christmas lights viewing.
+Start your drive on Torrey Pines (accessible from Main Street and Carlton Road).
 From Torrey Pines, turn onto Spruce Court or Pinehurst Drive to continue through the neighborhood.

 Viewing Tip: Heritage Green starts from Main Street, and turns into Country Knolls West at Pebble Drive and Pinehurst Drive.
 You may also enter the neighborhood from Van Patten Drive at Lacosta Drive and Greensboro Boulevard.